North sees scaled-back loyalist parades for the Twelfth

-Loyalist bands have marched in localised parades across Northern Ireland after annual Twelfth of July celebrations were scaled back due to the coronavirus pandemic.
+Loyalist bands have marched in localised parades across Northern Ireland after annual Twelfth of July celebrations were scaled back due to the coronavirus emergency.

 The Orange Order formally cancelled its plans for the traditional key date in the loyal order parading season at the outset of lockdown, urging members and supporters to instead mark the day at home.

-That remained the Order’s key message today, with bands instead parading within loyalist neighbourhoods as people gathered on their doorsteps, with some holding small street parties.
+That remained the Order’s key message on Monday, with bands instead parading within loyalist neighbourhoods as people gathered on their doorsteps, with some holding small street parties.

 Around 250 parades were organised for the day.